 - Colleges and private schools are also imposing disciplinary actions for students charged with DUI’s or underage alcohol consumption that are separate from the DUI criminal case.

-- If your child fails to request an administrative license suspension hearing within ten business days of the arrest, or loses that hearing, he or she will be unable to drive legally for a number of months, possibly a year or more.
+- If your child fails to request an administrative license suspension hearing within 30 days of the arrest, or loses that hearing, he or she will be unable to drive legally for a number of months, possibly a year or more.

 - If your child told you about their arrest, they trust you — and are looking for type of support only a parent can provide.

 If you want to discuss the options for a child or loved one that has been charged with DUI, call the experienced Georgia DUI attorneys at Chestney & Sullivan.
 We are available 24 hours a day, 7 days a week to discuss your child’s case.
 Contact us at 404.816.8777